okeshawarz/prospectus/draft5.md

     coincided with an apparent nationwide shift in the balance of power away from tenants and towards landlords.].

-C.  **To what extent does rent control impact neighborhood stability and access**
-    **to public goods?** -- Aside from questions of housing supply and efficiency, the empirical literature is in relative agreement on the role of rent control in allowing tenants to remain in their homes^[except in cases with vacancy decontrol, which incentivizes landlords to evict].
-Aside from utility directly obtained from not being evicted (and correspondingly for the landlord, having a long-term, stable tenant), it might be the case that in the face of highly place-based amenities and mobility effects (e.g.
-    @chetty2014), rent control may allow access to public amenities (e.g. public schools) that allow for higher intergenerational mobility.
-For example-- does living in a reng-controlled neighborhood preserve access to institutions that allow for mobility among those who would otherwise be trapped in low-mobility environments?
-This type of question would be, in principle, rather difficult to answer, as it requires determining where a particular resident would be displaced to if the area were not rent controlled.
-In a descriptive way, this essay can look at migrations and evictions that occured as a result of blanket rent control bans by state governments.

-These will hereafter be referred to as *Question A*, *Question B*, and *Question C*.
+These will hereafter be referred to as *Question A* and *Question B*.
 In answering questions A and B, I take direct inspiration from the recent minimum wage debates in the empirical labor literature.
 I wish to compare growth in rents and the housing supply in a particular treatment group vs. those in a well-defined control group.
 The details of the selection of each group will be discussed further in the Methodology section.

 ## Data